carelvwyk/bitgo-docs/index.html.md

 --------- | ---- | -----------
-amount | Number | Amount in Satoshis of the instant guarantee createTime | DateTime | The time at which the transaction was created guarantee | String | The message by BitGo to guarantee the instant transaction id | String | The instant guarantee ID on BitGo transactionId | String | The hash of the guaranteed transaction normalizedHash | String | The hash of the guaranteed transaction without signatures signature | String | Cryptographically signed guarantee, to provide an audit record in cases of a dispute state | String | The state of a transaction as monitored by BitGo (you do not need to take any action on this)
+amount | Number | Amount in Satoshis of the instant guarantee createTime | DateTime | The time at which the transaction was created guarantee | string | The message by BitGo to guarantee the instant transaction id | string | The instant guarantee ID on BitGo transactionId | string | The hash of the guaranteed transaction normalizedHash | string | The hash of the guaranteed transaction without signatures signature | string | Cryptographically signed guarantee, to provide an audit record in cases of a dispute state | string | The state of a transaction as monitored by BitGo (you do not need to take any action on this)

 ### Verifying BitGo's Guarantee